smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 # Pivoting Data

 The pivot operator is a powerful feature in SQL, but often goes unused due to its complicated syntax.

-Here we simplify the syntax by encapsulating the pivot into a stored procedure.
+Here we simplify the syntax by encapsulating the pivot into a stored procedure allowing us to easy automate the creation of pivoted datasets.

 Under the hood the stored procedure uses XML and dynamic SQL to accomplish its goal.

 ## Installation

-Inside this GitHub repository you will find the following SQL scripts:

-1) **SpPivotData.sql**
+**Step 1:**
-A script that creates the stored procedure SpPivotData
+Create the stored procedure **SpPivotData** via the **SpPivotData.sql** script.

+**Step 2:**
-2) **Pivot Data Examples.sql**
+Review example usages of the SpPivotData stored procedure in teh **Pivot Data Examples.sql** script.

-Example usages of the SpPivotData stored procedure.
+Here is a basic execution of the SpPivotData stored procedure.

-## Usage

 ```sql
 EXEC dbo.SpPivotData